-1. A stronger business base Work with partners to increase business start-ups and support the expansion of the existing business base.
-Undertake a range of marketing activities to raise the profile of the borough as a business location and secure new business investment.
-2. A great place to live, visit and grow a business Secure investment in infrastructure that enables employment and housing growth and delivers a high quality of place.
+1. Supporting business growth and investment Work to increase business start-ups and support the expansion of the existing business base.
+Undertake a range of marketing activities to raise the profile of the borough as a business location and attract new business investment.
+2. A great place to live, visit and do business Secure investment in infrastructure that enables employment and housing growth and delivers a high quality of place.
 Strengthen the distinctive role of Chesterfield town centre to ensure its longer term vitality and viability.
 Support the growth of Chesterfield as both a visitor destination and hub.

 3. An inclusive approach to growth 6.
-Work with partners to deliver a skilled workforce that supports future business growth.7.
-Work with partners to ensure that all local people are in a position to benefit from the growth which takes place in the borough.
+Work to raise the level of workforce skills to support future business growth.
+For the growth which takes place in the borough.